 Valuation Timing Actuarially determined contribution rates are calculated each December 31, two years prior to the end of the fiscal year in which the contributions are reported.

-Methods and assumptions used to determine contributions rates:

-Actuarial Cost Method Entry age

-Amortization Method Level percentage of payroll, closed

-Remaining Amortization Period 12.4 years (based on contribution rate calculated in 12/31/2017 valuation)

-Asset Valuation Method 5-year smoothed market
+Methods and assumptions used to determine contributions rates: Actuarial Cost Method Entry age Amortization Method Level percentage of payroll, closed Remaining Amortization Period 12.0 years (based on contribution rate calculated in 12/31/2018 valuation) Asset Valuation Method 5-year smoothed market Inflation 2.75% Salary Increases Varies by age and service.

-Inflation 2.75%

-Salary Increases Varies by age and service.
 4.9% average over career including inflation.
 Investment Rate of Return 8.0%, net of investment expenses, including inflation.
 Retirement Age Members who are eligible for service retirement are assumed to commence receiving benefit payments based on age.
 The average age at service retirement for recent retirees is 61.

-Mortality 130% of the RP-2014 Healthy Annuitant

-Mortality Table for males and 110% of the RP-2014 Healthy Annuitant Mortality Table for females, both projected 110% of the MP-2014

-Ultimate scale after 2014.

-Changes in Assumptions and Methods Reflected in the2015: New inflation, mortality and other

-Schedule of Employer Contributions assumptions were reflected.
+Mortality 130% of the RP-2014 Healthy Annuitant Mortality Table for males and 110% of the RP-2014 Healthy Annuitant Mortality Table for females, both projected 110% of the MP-2014 Ultimate scale after 2014.
+Changes in Assumptions and Methods Reflected in the Schedule of Employer Contributions 2015: New inflation, mortality and other assumptions were reflected.
 2017: New mortality assumptions were reflected.

-Changes in Plan Provisions Reflected in the Schedule of 2015: No changes in plan provisions were reflected.
+Changes in Plan Provisions Reflected in the Schedule of Employer Contributions 2015: No changes in plan provisions were reflected.
+2016: No changes in plan provisions were reflected.

-Employer Contributions reflected.

-2016: No changes in plan provisions were

 2017: New Annuity Purchase Rates were reflected for benefits earned after 2017.
+2018: No changes in plan provisions were reflected in the schedule.